rafed/rafed.github.io/content/authors/admin/_index.md

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

-Rafed is a Platform Engineer at [ResMed](https://www.resmed.com/en-us/) and a fresh MS graduate from [University of California, Irvine](https://uci.edu/).
+Rafed is a Platform Engineer at [ResMed](https://www.resmed.com/en-us/).
 His interests include DevOps, MlOps, AI and Software Engineering.
+Currently, he is vibe coding random ideas on the weekends.
 Consider reading his [tech blog](https://rafed.github.io/devra/) where he writes about his perspectives, techniques and skills in software engineering.

 <!-- Rafed is a [software engineering](https://www.informatics.uci.edu/grad/ms-software-engineering/) grad student at the [Department of Informatics](https://www.informatics.uci.edu/), [University of California, Irvine](https://uci.edu/).
 He is currently doing a summer internship as a Platform Engineer at [ResMed](https://www.resmed.com/en-us/) and previously worked as a DevOps engineer at [Brainstation-23](https://brainstation-23.com/).
 His interests include DevOps, software engineering, software security, and machine learning.
 He is currently bored so consult him on software development or research work.
 If you're bored, then consider reading his [tech blog](https://rafed.github.io/devra/) where he writes about his perspectives, techniques and skills in software engineering. -->